poseidon/typhoon/docs/addons/prometheus.md

 ### Queries and Alerts

-Prometheus provides a simplistic UI for querying metrics and viewing alerts.
+Prometheus provides a basic UI for querying metrics and viewing alerts.
 Use `kubectl` to authenticate to the apiserver and create a local port-forward to the Prometheus pod.

 ```
 kubectl get pods -n monitoring